 You will discover that it is standard practice to charge a mandatory single traveler supplement when you decide to join a group tour.

 The reason for this is primarily due to the fact that your tent won’t be shared and that means the cost of this can’t be split.
-The supplement will also cover the expense of accomodation before and after your climb, which is also not shared.
+The supplement will also cover the expense of accommodation before and after your climb, which is also not shared.

 Why would a private tour be a better option?